yeoman/generator-webapp/docs/recipes/pug.md

-# Setting up Jade
+# Setting up Pug (formerly known as Jade)

-This recipe demonstrates how to set up [Jade](http://jade-lang.com/) as your HTML template engine.
+This recipe demonstrates how to set up [Pug](http://jade-lang.com/) as your HTML template engine.
 In a similar way you can implement a different engine, like [Haml](http://haml.info/).

 We assume your directory structure will look something like this:

 ```
 webapp
 └── app
-    ├── about.jade
+    ├── about.pug
-    ├── contact.jade
+    ├── contact.pug
-    ├── index.jade
+    ├── index.pug
     ├── includes
-    │   ├── footer.jade
+    │   ├── footer.pug
-    │   └── header.jade
+    │   └── header.pug
     └── layouts
-        └── default.jade
+        └── default.pug
 ```

 If you had something different in mind, modify paths accordingly.